AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

       BSRR_Reset at 26 range 0 ..
 15;
       LCKR       at 28 range 0 ..
 31;
       AFR        at 32 range 0 ..
 63;
-      Reserved_4 at 40 range 0 ..
+      Unused     at 40 range 0 ..
 7871;
    end record;

-The type for the unused gap, :ada:`Reserved_984x8`, must represent 984 bytes so we declare an array like so:
+The type for the gap, :ada:`Unaccessed_Gap`, must represent 984 bytes so we declared an array like so:

 .. code-block:: ada

+   Gap_Size : constant := 984;  -- bytes
+   --  There is a gap of unused, reserved memory after the end of the --  bytes used by any given memory-mapped GPIO port.
+The size of the --  gap is indicated in the STM32F405xx etc. Reference Manual, RM 0090.
+   --  Specifically, Table 1 shows the starting and ending addresses mapped --  to the GPIO ports, for an allocated size of 16#400#, or 1024 (decimal) --  bytes per port.
+However, in the same document, the register map for --  these ports shows only 40 bytes currently in use.
+Presumably this gap is --  for future expansion when additional functionality or capacity is added, --  such as more pins per port.

-   type Reserved_984x8 is array (1 ..
-984) of Byte with
+   type Unaccessed_Gap is array (1 ..
+Gap_Size) of Unsigned_8 with
       Component_Size => Unsigned_8'Size,
-      Size           => 984 * Unsigned_8'Size;
+      Size           => Gap_Size * Unsigned_8'Size;
-   --  This type is used to ensure the necessary gaps between GPIO --  ports in memory.
-As per the STM32F405xx etc. Reference Manual, --  RM 0090, Table 1, that gap is 984 bytes per port.
+   --  This type is used to represent the necessary gaps between GPIO --  ports in memory.
+We explicitly allocate a record component of --  this type at the end of the record type for that purpose.

-We also set the size of the entire record type to 16#400# bytes since that is what we should require.
-As such, this is a "confirming" size clause.

-We don't really need to both set the record type size to the larger value, and also declare the reserved gap component at the end to increase the size.
-Doing both is just making doubly sure we get it right.
+We also set the size of the entire record type to 16#400# bytes since that is the total of the required bytes plus the gap, as per the documentation.
+As such, this is a "confirming" size clause because the reserved gap component increases the required size to that value (which is the point).
+We don't really need to both, i.e., declare the reserved gap component and also set the record type size to the larger value.
+We could have done either one alone.
+One could argue that setting the size alone would have been simpler, in that it would obviate the type declaration and corresponding record component declaration.
+Being doubly explicit seemed a good idea at the time.

 Dynamic Address Conversion